Does RunTrim replace Claude Code?

 05 / FAQ

-No. RunTrim controls the run around Claude, Codex, Cursor, ChatGPT, and other coding agents.
+No. RunTrim is a control layer that runs around Claude Code, Codex, Cursor, and other coding agents.

 A continuation prompt carries current run state into the next agent session, including status, missing proof, and next safe action.